 • We perform a pre-anesthesia physical exam.
 This involves listening to your cat’s heart and lungs, doing an oral exam if we have not already done so, and obtaining your cat’s vital statistics to establish a baseline for during and after the procedure.

-• We draw blood for pre-anesthesia lab work, if requested.
+• We draw blood for pre-anesthesia lab work, if requested, or required.
 We have in-house testing equipment, so your cat’s blood tests will be run prior to the administration of any anesthetic drugs.
 This allows us the maximum flexibility in our anesthetic protocols.
 In some rare instances, we may not be able to obtain a blood sample prior to administering pre-anesthetic medications.
 In these cases, we give a mild sedative so that your cat will allow a blood draw to occur, and then run the tests before complete anesthetic induction.

 • A pre-anesthetic injection is given.
 This injection sedates the cat, thus reducing stress, and starts the pain management process.